February 12, 2013, in Chhatisgarh, India

 Jain's body was found the morning after he had left his home to visit a weekly market in Nama village in Sukma district, according to news reports.
 He had been stabbed to death.

-Still other local journalists, including Anil Mishra, correspondent for investigative magazine Tehelka, said they believed local criminals could also be responsible for Jain's murder.
-A few days before his death, the reporter had exposed tin smuggling in the region, which subsequently led to a violent confrontation with the family members of the accused.
+Other local journalists, including Anil Mishra, correspondent for investigative magazine Tehelka, said they believed local criminals could be responsible for Jain's murder.
+A few days before his death, the reporter had exposed tin smuggling in the region, which led to a violent confrontation between the journalist and family members of an alleged smuggler.

 Jain is survived by his wife and mother, according to local journalists.